Optimizer-Prime/open-journal/README.md

 ### Installation and Usage
 To install and use Open Journal, choose one of the following options.

 1.)
-Just clone the repository to your computer and run **Open-Journal.py** from your terminal.
+Clone the repository to your computer and run **Open-Journal.py** from your terminal.
 Alternatively, run it from an IDE of your choice, such as PyCharm.
 ~~~
 $ python Open-Journal.py
 ~~~

 2.)
 You can download the executable from the *releases* page and try running that.
 It was built using PyInstaller and Python 3.6.12.

-Open Journal was developed and tested on linux (Ubuntu 20.04.1 LTS).
+Open Journal was developed and tested on Linux (Ubuntu 20.04.1 LTS).
 However, if you have all requirements met, you should have no issue running it on Windows or MacOS.
 At least, in its Python form.

 ### Building from source
 If you wish to build an executable yourself from the source code provided you can do so as outlined here.